 Elizabeth is an Adult Branch Registered Nurse who, since qualifying in 1989, has worked in the UK, Canada and India in acute medicine.
 Elizabeth's areas of expertise include oncology, haematology, HIV/AIDS, neurology and care of the older person, and she has also worked as a policy consultant on HIV/AIDS in resource poor settings.

-Elizabeth is a Lecturer in the Department of Nursing Studies and is a Module Leader for the Pre-Registration BSc Nursing Dissertation module as well as being part of the module teams for Nursing Theory 4, Interprofessional Learning 1 and The Global Health module which is offered as part of the BSc Public Health degree.
+Elizabeth is a Lecturer in the School of Health and Sports Sciences and is a Module Leader for the Pre-Registration BSc Nursing Dissertation module as well as being part of the module teams for Nursing Theory 4, Interprofessional Learning 1 and The Global Health module which is offered as part of the BSc Public Health degree.

 Elizabeth is a health policy specialist with expertise in qualitative research and a particular focus on post structuralism, postcolonial theory and discourse analysis, and has a PhD in Social Policy from the University of Plymouth which was awarded for research into HIV/AIDS policy and programming in West Bengal, India.
 Elizabeth has a regional focus on South Asia and has also worked on HIV/AIDS policy in West and sub-Saharan Africa.
 Elizabeth has two concurrent areas of research interest.
 The first is the care and support of people living with HIV/AIDS within the context of resource poor settings, whilst the second relates to integration across health and social care within the context of the UK.